 - Open the Terminal application.

-- Show current hostname.
+- Display the current hostname.

 user@linux-ui1m:~> hostname linux-ui1m